The Best Way to Learn Guitar at Home (8 Steps)

 Also, you are going to need to develop calluses on your left hand (or right, depending on which you’re holding the neck of the guitar).

 As you are going to quickly find out, pressing tiny wires with your fingertips for long amounts of time tends to make your fingertips sore.
-Calluses develop as your skin on fingertips is thickening, allowing you to not feel pain when playing.
+Calluses develop as the skin on your fingertips is thickening, allowing you to not feel pain when playing.

 This process however does take several weeks to happen, so you’ll just have to work through it!
 At the start, this is another great reason to space out your practice throughout the week.

-There are tons of helpful YouTube materials that you can use for free.
-But it’s often a better use of our time to go for something more structured.
+There are tons of helpful YouTube tutorials that you can watch for free.
+But it’s often a better use of our time to go for a more structured platform rather than just rely on YouTube videos.

 Practicing for at least 20 minutes per day is one of the best ways to get great at an instrument, FAST!